jimenezsotoj1/Tableau_Retail_Store_Dashboard_Data_Visualization/README.md

 # Tableau_Retail_Store_Dashboard

 ## Introduction
-This dashboard presents product performance data for a retail store, with the goal of helping business leaders better understand their best and worst performing products and make informed decisions about product investment, divestment, and relocation.
+This project aimed to create a Sales dashboard for a retail food store to enhance data visualization skills in Tableau for current and future work.
+The dashboard presents product performance data for a retail store, with the goal of helping business leaders better understand their best and worst performing products and make informed decisions about product investment, divestment, and relocation.
 The data used in this analysis was sourced from **[GitHub](https://github.com/chrisfrenchjr/SQLQueries/blob/main/Retail%20Sales%20Data.xlsx)** and uploaded them to Tableau., and is based on 1 year period (2020).
-The aim of this project is to enhance my data visualization skills in Tableau for current and future work.
-In this case study, I have used a sample dataset to create a Sales dashboard for a retail food store.

 Link to GitHub Project: **[Retail Store Product Dashboard](https://public.tableau.com/app/profile/jorge.jimenez4382/viz/RetailStoreProductDashboard_16802962618700/Dashboard1?publish=yes)**